awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 1. While you are still logged into `myapexhost.example.com` as `apexuser`, download the APEX Listener file from Oracle to your `/home/apexuser` directory:
    + [http://www\.oracle\.com/technetwork/developer\-tools/apex\-listener/downloads/index\.html](http://www.oracle.com/technetwork/developer-tools/apex-listener/downloads/index.html)

-1. Create a new directory and open the APEX Listener file:
+1. Create a new directory based on the following APEX Listener types and open the APEX Listener file\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.APEX.html)

+   For more information, see [About Choosing a Web Listener](https://docs.oracle.com/database/apex-5.1/HTMIG/choosing-web-listener.htm#HTMIG29321) in the Oracle documentation\.

-1. While you are still in the directory from the previous step, run the listener program\.
+1. While you are still in the directory from the previous step, run the listener program that you chose\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.APEX.html)

-1. You must set a password for the APEX `admin` user\.
-To do this, use SQL\*Plus to connect to your DB instance as the master user, and then issue the following commands:
+1. Set a password for the APEX `admin` user\.
+To do this, use SQL\*Plus to connect to your DB instance as the master user, and then issue the following commands\.

    ```
    1. EXEC rdsadmin.rdsadmin_util.grant_apex_admin_role;